Cannabis Customers Served by the Ice Cream Truck Delivery Model

 Delivery as a Service Business Model is Serving Marijuana Customers

 The “stay at home” mindset that was adopted over the past year has forever altered the way in which we work, visit with others, and shop.
-It had become necessary to embrace other options for a while.
-But, even when the temporary lifestyle changes we made are no longer necessary, many of the alternatives will continue to be common methods of doing business, visiting others, and buying goods.
+It was necessary to embrace other options for a while.
+But, even when the temporary lifestyle changes we made became no longer necessary, many of the alternatives continue to be common methods of doing business, visiting others, and buying goods.

 Delivery as a Service

 Ecommerce was particularly relied upon by those that might otherwise have run to the store for clothes, home furnishings, electronic upgrades, etc. Curbside Pick-up saw a massive increase in new customers and adoption by many businesses that had never considered it.